-The upward trend of wood, engineered wood, cork bamboo, LVT, LVP, WPC (and there are more acronyms) is pushing cleaners to become familiar with these burgeoning, yet lesser understood, floor types.
+The upward trend of wood, engineered wood, cork bamboo, LVT, LVP, and WPC (and there are more acronyms) is pushing cleaners to become familiar with these burgeoning, yet lesser understood floor types.
 So let’s learn more about these products and their proper care and maintenance.

 Hardwood’s share of the hard-flooring market has shrunk from about 25% to about 22% over the last decades when measured by square feet.
 But, its market share in dollars has grown slightly.

 A variety of species are available, including white oak, the most popular, with red oak, maple, hickory, birch, ash, and other domestic species, and some exotics such as Brazilian Oak ( AKA Amendoim), Brazilian cherry, and mahogany.
 The American hardwoods tend to be lighter in color.
 They blend well with traditional cabinets, wood trim, and furniture.

 Hardwood may have a stain and a factory finish applied, or it may be installed and then finished in place.
 Hardwood is able to be sanded to a new surface when time and traffic have taken their toll.
 With proper maintenance and occasional sanding, a hardwood floor can still look great when it is 100 years old.